Bridgewater's Jensen forecasts 'near-recession-level growth' in 2019

 “Although the movement has been in that direction, the degree of it is still small relative to what we are seeing in terms of the shifts in likely economic conditions.
 And so, we think that’s going to be the big story going forward, weaker growth and central banks struggling to move from their current tightening stance to easing and finding it difficult to ease because they have very little ammunition to ease.”

-Jensen said all of this against the backdrop of a secular backdrop of political tensions across most of the developed world and “a cyclical downturn will just heighten those tensions and worsen de-globalization.”
+Jensen said all of this with the secular backdrop of political tensions across most of the developed world and “a cyclical downturn will just heighten those tensions and worsen de-globalization.”

-The Federal Reserve on Wednesday largely adhered to its plan for more rate hikes over the next two years and kept its balance sheet reduction plan on “autopilot,” though spooking investors already worried about slowing economic growth.

-On Thursday, the Nasdaq Composite index slumped to the brink of a bear market, finishing almost 20 percent off its August record.
-The S&P 500 is down more than 10 percent in December, on track for its worst month of the record bull run.
+In recent months, investors have been bracing for slowing economic growth.
+On Thursday, the Nasdaq Composite index .IXIC slumped to the brink of a bear market, finishing almost 20 percent off its August record.
+The S&P 500 .SPX is down more than 10 percent in December, on track for its worst month of the record bull run.

-“We anticipate surprisingly weaker growth in most of the developed world, particularly for the U.S., generally close to recession levels, close to 1 percent and little bit lower for the rest of the developed world next year,” Jensen said.
-“And the picture for profits is even more significantly bearish, so we think growth will slow and profits will slow significantly more than growth will slow.”
+Jensen said, “The picture for profits is even more significantly bearish, so we think growth will slow and profits will slow significantly more than growth will slow.”

+Jensen said that while U.S. equities in general are still highly priced relative to the likely changing conditions, “across the world there’s some equity markets that aren’t pricing in very much growth and on a relative basis are more attractive.”
+Bridgewater has relative positions in Emerging Markets, Jensen said.

+“Our views are a result of a systemized process that we have built over 40 years of trading and studying markets and economies,” Jensen said.

+Because the financial system is not as levered as it was, Bridgewater does not expect a financial crisis such as the one experienced in 2008, he said.
+“We think a much more gradual grind that gets market prices in line is more likely in a very slow economy that is difficult to stimulate.
+So a long dragged-out, slow condition,” Jensen said.

+“We are bearish on equities but it’s a part of a diversified set of conditions across asset classes.
+That process has allowed us to have our alpha be uncorrelated over time to equity markets,” Jensen said.
+“We do equally well as equity markets go up or equity markets go down.
+So, we are having a normal year this year – as good as our typical year – and that is a function of the design of our alpha ... we don’t have any tendency to be long any particular asset.”

-Reporting by Jennifer Ablan; editing by Jonathan Oatis and Diane Craft
+Reporting by Jennifer Ablan in New York; Editing by Diane Craft and Matthew Lewis